Phishing Attack Statistics 2026: Reasons to Lose Sleep Over

 These industries deal with sensitive information, making them prime targets for attacks like business email compromise and credential phishing.
 As digital dependence grows, these sectors face heightened risk and require stronger defenses to combat phishing threats.

-In 2025, the most common types of phishing include business email compromise (BEC), where attackers impersonate executives to steal funds; credential phishing, which targets login details for cloud services; and voice phishing (vishing), where attackers impersonate trusted figures over the phone.
+In 2026 phishing stats, the most common types of phishing include business email compromise (BEC), where attackers impersonate executives to steal funds; credential phishing, which targets login details for cloud services; and voice phishing (vishing), where attackers impersonate trusted figures over the phone.

 QR code phishing (quishing) is also on the rise, with attackers using fake codes to trick victims.
 AI-driven phishing is becoming more prevalent, enabling attackers to create personalized and harder-to-detect phishing emails.
 These evolving tactics make phishing attacks more challenging to defend against.